MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionPolicy.md

 ```

 ### -DisableUserSubmissionOptions
-The DisableUserSubmissionOptions parameters turns on or turns off Microsoft message reporting options.
+The DisableUserSubmissionOptions parameters enables or disables the Outlook Report Message button.
 Valid values are:

 - $true: You use third-party reporting tools.
-- $false: You use the Report Message add-in, the Report Phishing add-in, or the built-in reporting in Outlook on the web (formerly known as Outlook Web App).
+- $false: You use Microsoft's integrated reporting experience.
+For example, the Report Message add-in, the Report Phishing add-in, or the built-in reporting in Outlook on the web (formerly known as Outlook Web App).
 This is the default value.

 ```yaml
 Type: Boolean